Bielefeld conspiracy: Film

 In 2009, film students at Bielefeld University started a project to develop a feature film based on the Bielefeld conspiracy.
 The project was financed by the university and local sponsors.
 Most of the project's staff and actors were students or university employees, a few professionals, such as the actress Julia Kahl and cameraman Alexander Böke, joined the project.
 The screenplay was written by Thomas Walden.
 The film premiered in Bielefeld on 2 June 2010.

 Similar satirical conspiracy theories

-Similar satirical conspiracy theories have been made about other places, such as Australia, the town of Dingwall in Scotland, the Brazilian state of Acre (Acre conspiracy), Finland, the Portuguese city of Leiria, the Israeli cities of Petah Tikva and Ness Tziona, the Italian region of Molise, the US state of Wyoming, the Argentine province of La Pampa, Paraguay, the Mexican state of Tlaxcala, the Dutch province of Drenthe, the Greek city of Kilkis, the Iranian city of Semnan, the Japanese prefecture Saitama, the Ukrainian city of Zhytomyr, the Flemish city of Hasselt, the Spanish provinces of Murcia and Teruel, the Chilean city of Rancagua, and the rest of Russia outside of Moscow Ring Road.
+Similar satirical conspiracy theories have been made about other places, such as Australia, the town of Dingwall in Scotland, the Brazilian state of Acre (Acre conspiracy), Finland, the Portuguese city of Leiria, the Israeli cities of Petah Tikva and Ness Tziona, the Italian region of Molise, the US state of Wyoming, the Argentine province of La Pampa, Paraguay, the Mexican state of Tlaxcala, the Dutch province of Drenthe, the Greek city of Kilkis, the Iranian city of Semnan, the Japanese prefecture Saitama, the Ukrainian city of Zhytomyr, the Belgian city of Hasselt, the Spanish provinces of Murcia and Teruel, the Chilean city of Rancagua, Barrancabermeja in Colombia, and the rest of Russia outside of Moscow Ring Road.